 When you're looking at the cost to install any kind of equipment, it helps to understand two things:

-In addition to these units, the material list will include items needed to connect the indoor and outdoor unit, like line set and wire, something to set the outdoor unit on like a mounting pad or a harness, and then a disconnect and surge protector, among other things.
-This equipment is all standard to make it work and protect the unit from any preventable damage.
+In addition to these units, the material list will include items needed to connect the indoor and outdoor unit, like a refrigeration line set, wire, a mounting pad or a harness, and then a disconnect and surge protector, among other things.
+This equipment is necessary to ensure the system is able to work properly.
+It also protects the unit from preventable damage.
 Additional materials that can be added for cosmetic reasons would be leveling stone, as opposed to whatever is already present, like mulch, dirt, or gravel, and Hide-A-Line, which covers the line set on the outside of the home.

 Labor is going to vary depending on your situation.
 The easiest set up would be an outdoor unit directly outside of the indoor unit, with minimal distance between the two.
 The further away from each other they are, and the more indoor units that need installed, the more labor the install is going to take.
 Standard labor costs run anywhere between $1600 and $3000 on average.
 Again, this could be lower or higher depending on labor rates in your area.